mathigon/textbooks/content/graph-theory/content.md

 ---
 > id: euler-5

-This means that we can use Euler&rsquo;s formula not only for planar graphs but also for all polyhedra – with one small difference.
+This means that we can use Euler’s formula not only for planar graphs but also for all polyhedra – with one small difference.
 When transforming the polyhedra into graphs, one of the faces disappears: the topmost face of the polyhedra becomes the “outside”; of the graphs.